 Friends have no universal creed, and instead hold a wide range of beliefs, but in general they hold the following to be true:

-All may come to personally know God and take part in an ongoing revelation of the Truth.
+All may come to personally know God, the Light, and take part in an ongoing revelation of the Truth.
 This revelation comes from the Inward Teacher, That of God, which is present in everyone, and may manifest in preciously unique ways.
 Having direct experience of God is the most important way of coming to know the Divine, more so even than any outward teachings or writings on the subject, even though these too can be of great value and inspiration.

 The Religious Society of Friends has Christian roots, and many Friends consider themselves Christians, but so too do many take inspiration from numerous and diverse faiths and philosophies, borrowing from or even fully sharing in such, recognizing that there are many ways to know God, and that the Inward Teacher is always guiding us towards full realization of union with the Most High.

 Several testimonies or expressions of faith in the Divine which Friends recognize follow here: (It is important to note that these testimonies are not prescriptive, but are instead descriptive, meaning that they are not guidelines which must be followed by all Quakers, but that they generally describe the way in which many Friends behave, as guided by the Spirit Within.)
+“These things we do not lay upon you as a rule or form to walk by, but that all, with the measure of light which is pure and holy, may be guided; And so in the light walking and abiding, these may be fulfilled in the Spirit, not from the letter, for the letter killeth, but the Spirit giveth life.” - Quaker Elders at Balby

 SIMPLICITY - Focusing on what is truly important and releasing all else from our being, including our own selfish desires, attachments and aversions, which are born of fear rather than Love.